jdohertydev/blast-off/README.md

 ### Stages of rocket construction

-As the user progresses through a turn, they will inevitably guess a letter that doesn’t appear in the word.
+As the user progresses through a turn, they will inevitably guess a letter that doesn't appear in the word.
 In this case, part of the rocket is constructed using ASCII text.
 There are 6 stages of construction which represent the number of tries the user has.
 Without this ASCII imagery, the game would be quite static, and the user could get bored more quickly.

 ### Game logic